-- The school receives funding to respond to the needs of pupils with SEND from several sources: - A proportion of the funds allocated per pupil to the school to provide for their education is called the Age Weighted Pupil Unit. - The National SEN budget.
-This is a fund devolved to schools to support them to meet the needs of pupils with SEND. - The Pupil Premium funding provides additional funding for pupils who are claiming Free School Meals, who are in the care of the local authority or whose parents are in the Armed Services. - For those pupils with the most complex needs, the school may be allocated additional educational needs funding from the Local Authority's High Needs SEN Funding allocation. - This funding can be used to provide the equipment and facilities to support pupil needs.
+- The school receives funding to respond to the needs of pupils with SEND from a number of sources that includes: - A proportion of the funds allocated per pupil to the school to provide for their education called the Age Weighted Pupil Unit. - The Notional SEN budget.
+This is a fund devolved to schools to support them to meet the needs of pupils with SEND. - The Pupil Premium funding provides additional funding for pupils who are claiming Free School Meals, who are in the care of the local authority or whose parents are in the Armed Services. - For those pupils with the most complex needs, the school may be allocated additional educational needs funding from the Local Authority's High Needs SEN Funding allocation. - This funding is then used to provide the equipment and facilities to support pupils with special educational needs and disabilities.

-This will be through
+This will be through:

-ISP reviews and discussions during parents' evenings

-Discussions with the class teacher, SENCo or member of the senior leadership team

-Meetings with support and external agencies
+- ISP reviews and discussions during parents evenings - discussions with the class teacher, SENCo or member of the senior leadership team - meetings with support and external agencies.